-"Game of Thrones" stars tie the knot - CNN Video
+'Game of Thrones' stars tie the knot - CNN Video

 JUST WATCHED

-"Game of Thrones" stars tie the knot
+'Game of Thrones' stars tie the knot

 Replay